Website update! Support and services for dementia can still be found on this website.

 Assistance dogs

 A not-for-profit organisation that gifts service dogs to people in need.
-Through special training, an assistance dog is taught to respond to cues in ways that promote confidence and independence for people living with dementia.
+Assistance dogs can promote confidence and independence for people living with dementia.
 They can offer support and companionship when at home or out in the community.
-This organisation is registered under the NDIS.
 Long wait periods apply.

 Loading map...